 Thus, during a dream, ie while your subconscious has taken over your brain completely, your mind can create imaginary worlds and let you live inside them.
 A dream is not less real than reality.
 (This previous article may clarify that further).

-Sometimes your dreams might give you solutions, or even make you feel better at times where you are too stressed to be able to take conscious logical decisions upon your actions during the day.
-Let me give you an example on that.
+Sometimes your dreams might give you solutions, or even make you feel better at times when you are too stressed to be able to take conscious logical decisions about your actions during the day.
+Let me give you an example of that.

 What more can you ask than dreams?
 You have the ability to actually experience and live in surreal worlds for some hours every day.
 These experiences can yield work that lives outside our world but speaks about it, similar to the story above about my time as a knight.